 Every microbiome is different, so there's no perfect formula to keeping it balanced as it typically varies with location, age and gender.
 Like the gut, it is important to nourish the beneficial bacteria in your skin's microbiome with prebiotics and probiotics so that it can properly defend against irritants.
 Prebiotics are nutrients that help feed and strengthen good bacteria.
 Probiotics are live, good bacteria that help promote a healthy ecosystem.

 FOR A HEALTHY SKIN MICROBIOME, FOLLOW THESE HOLISTIC BEAUTY STEPS:

 The best thing you can do to protect the skin microbiome is not to over-wash your skin.
 Over-cleansing and the use of antimicrobial irritants, like sulfates and parabens, wipes out all bacteria, leaving your skin exposed to irritants and pathogens.
 Resist over-washing your face and consider a cleansing balm to enhance the skin barrier.

-Our recommendation: Sulfate-Free Cleansers, Manuka Honey Cleansing Balm
+Our recommendation: Aloe Gel Cleanser, Manuka Honey Cleansing Balm

 Rebalance the Skin's pH